 - 14. What are the odds of winning a Mega Millions prize?

 - 15. What is the largest Mega Millions jackpot ever won?

 - 16. Where can I watch the Mega Millions drawing live?

 - 17. How many states participate in Mega Millions?

 - 18. What time do Mega Millions ticket sales close?

 - 19. Where can I find the latest Mega Millions statistics?

-- 20. What is the price of a Mega Millions ticket?
+- 24. What is the current Mega Millions jackpot?